-A BOP will typically include property insurance, general liability insurance, and business interruption insurance.
-Some specialty insurance companies will add other coverage options that cover risks unique to your industry.
+A business owners policy will typically include property insurance, general liability insurance, and business interruption insurance.
+Some specialty insurance companies will add other coverage options that cover common risks unique to your industry.
 It's a great way for a North Carolina business to get customized coverage.

 Business Interruption Insurance

 What is business interruption insurance?
 If your property is damaged by a covered peril and you can't open for business, this insurance policy helps protect you from financial loss.
 This valuable coverage can help you cover payroll, pay your lease, and can reimburse a portion of your lost profits.
-It helps you with cash flow until you're able to operate your business again.
+Business income insurance will help you with cash flow until you're able to operate your business again.